snowshoe & snow camp in the sierraS

 ZERO STRESS around literally any planning.
 We handle everything from permits to bug spray, so all you have to do is soak it in.

-8am meetup / snowshoe rental / backpack packing session in SF
+8am meetup / gear distribution / backpack packing session in SF

 Caravan to our destination on the edge of Tahoe National Forest, with a pit stop for lunch on the road